2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 Of those 4, Alabaster is likely to take one of the top spots, along with White Dove.

-Would I paint my entire home white right now?
+Would I paint my entire home white right now (if I wanted to be trendy for a few years)?
 HELLS no (but many still will in 2026).
-In fact, while much of our home is White Dove right now, I’m transitioning our main living areas into something softer…
+In fact, while much of our home is White Dove right now, I’m transitioning our main living areas into something softer (stay tuned).

 WARM OFF-WHITE PAINT COLORS

-Many (myself included) are shifting gears into a softer, slightly darker look with warm, off-white paint colors, or light colors in the higher end of the range (e.g. LRVs of 70ish+).
+Many (myself included) are shifting gears toward a softer, slightly darker look with warm, off-white paint colors or light colors at the higher end of the range (e.g., LRVs of 70ish – 78).

 - On our walls with white trims/doors for a soft contrast